-3.2.2 High carbon, Low Thickness scenario (EM2)
+3.2.2 High carbon, low thickness scenario (EM2)

-515 A flood deposition scenario of 10 cm thick material with enhanced OC content was used for the other end-member case experiment (EM2) in autumn.
+A flood deposition scenario of 10 cm thick material with enhanced OC content was used for the other end-member case experiment (EM2) in autumn.
 In this scenario, the modelled sediment exhibits a variety of response characteristics.
 The newly introduced sediment resulted in rapid oxygen consumption.
 The OPD decreased to 0.74 cm shortly after the event, according to the model, and stabilized there for days.
-There was no visible deformation in the shape of oxygen during its recovery trajectory, and total oxygen consumption for organic matter mineralization decreased by 8 % during the first two days after 520 the event, from 12 to 11 mmol O2 m-2 d-1.
+There was no visible deformation in the shape of oxygen during its recovery trajectory, and total oxygen consumption for organic matter mineralization decreased by 8 % during the first 2 d after the event, from 12 to 11 mmol $O_2$ m-2 d-1.

-The $SO_4^{2-}$ concentration that developed as a result of the deposition showed two gradients: A concentration gradient from 30 mM at the "new" sediment water interface to 26 mM in the newly deposited layer (Fig. 7).
+The $SO_4^{2-}$ concentration that developed as a result of the deposition showed two gradients: a concentration gradient from 30 mM at the "new" sediment water interface to 26 mM in the newly deposited layer (Fig. 7).
 Accordingly, the DIC in the corresponding depth layer gradually increased up to 20 mM (Fig. 8).
-An intermittent increase in $SO_4^{2-}$ was simulated below the new interface, at the boundary with the "old" sediment-water interface (SWI), reaching up to 29 mM from 9 cm to 12 cm in less sulfate reduction and DIC production in comparison to the new layer.
+An intermittent increase in $SO_4^{2-}$ was simulated below the new interface, at the boundary with the "old" sediment-water interface (SWI), reaching up to 29 mM from 9 to 12 cm (Fig. 7).
+This layer, which corresponded to the depth horizon where the new layer gradually mixed with the old layer, resulted in less sulfate reduction and DIC production in comparison to the new layer.
 Porewater $SO_4^{2-}$ concentrations decreased monotonically with depth from this interface, with a corresponding increase in DIC.
-Within 26 days of the event, the sulfate profile appears to be returning to its original shape.
-By then, 75 % of the newly introduced fraction of OM had been depleted, with OM remineralization in the upper layer fueled by the small amount of remaining detrital materials.
+Within 26 d of the event, the sulfate profile appears to be returning to its original shape.
+By then, 75 % of the newly introduced fraction of OM had been depleted, with OM remineralization in the upper layer fuelled by the small amount of remaining detrital materials.
 As the temporal memory of the deposition fades, the profile continues to gradually evolve towards the background, fed by the slow decaying OM, up to day 90, when the sulfate profile appears to have reached a similar pre-flood state.
-In this scenario, the estimated $SO_4^{2-}$ and DIC relaxation timescales were around 3 months (91 days for $SO_4^{2-}$ and 102 days for DIC) (Fig. 7).
+In this scenario, the estimated $SO_4^{2-}$ and DIC relaxation timescales were around 3 months (91 d for $SO_4^{2-}$ and 102 d for DIC) (Fig. 7).